Skip to main content

 In the Campaign Manager, create a Braze-specific API key:

-1. Open your Talon.One Application in the Campaign Manager and click Settings > Developer settings.
+1. In your Talon.One Application, click Settings > Developer settings.

 2. Click Create API Key.